l8on/affiance/README.md

 ### Repo specific installation

-Like most npm modules, Affiance can indeed be installed locally.
-In a team context where multiple repos are involved, using global modules is not tenable as each repo may have different requirements.
+Like most npm modules, Affiance can (and usually should) be installed locally.
+In a team context where multiple repos are involved, using global modules is not sustainable as each repo may have different requirements.
 The caveat is that if Affiance is not installed globally, the binary from the `./node_modules/.bin` directory must be used to run the various installation commands.
 Affiance assumes this is the default, so all error messages from affiance will encourage you to run the command from the local binary instead of the global binary.
+Affiance also opinionatedly assumes that other node modules will be installed locally.
+If you want to use the global binary, change the `requiredExecutable` property of the hook in question.

 ```bash
 mkdir important-project